Are they alike? The legal logos on TV and professional law firm's logo designs.

 Boston Legal is another legal comedy/drama that ran for five seasons between 2004 and 2008.

 The font here is strong, bold and sans serif.
 The colours are striking black and red.
 The black shows sophistication and professionalism, while the red is aggressive.
-Taking this logo in isolation, you would assume that this is a serious television program about the legal profession, perhaps even a documentary.
-This is in complete opposition to the actual tone of the show.
+Furthermore, taking this legal logo in isolation, you would assume that this is a serious television program about the legal profession, perhaps even a documentary.
+More surprisingly, this is in complete opposition to the actual tone of the show.
 Perhaps this is what the designer was going for.

 Law and Order

 The original Law & Order aired for twenty seasons from 1990 to 2010, and has spawned a myriad of spin off shows.
 Very much a show of two halves, it combined police procedural with courtroom drama.